DiscreteTom/UniStart/README.md

 ### State Machine

-For responsive enum values, it is recommended to use `StateMachine`:
+For responsive enum values, besides `Watch`, you can also use `StateMachine`:

 ```cs
 public enum GameState {